kjetand/kjetand.github.io/_posts/2021-09-06-test-in-source.md

 ## TL;DR

 If you just want to look at the code, and compile it, visit a sample project on my [GitHub](https://github.com/kjetand/test-in-source/).
-The code should compile with CMake and newer GCC, Clang and MSVC compilers.
+The code should compile with CMake and newer MSVC compilers (I've tested on MSVC 19.29.30133.0).

 ## Conclusion